CZ-NIC/knot-resolver/daemon/bindings/net_tlssrv.rst

 .. function:: net.tls_padding([true | false])

-   Get/set EDNS(0) padding of answers to queries that arrive over TLS transport.
+   Get/set EDNS(0) padding of queries and answers sent over an encrypted channel.
 If set to `true` (the default), it will use a sensible default padding scheme, as implemented by libknot if available at compile time.
 If set to a numeric value >= 2 it will pad the answers to nearest *padding* boundary, e.g. if set to `64`, the